sseefried/open-epidemic-game/DEVLOG.md

+# Sun 29 Feb 2015

+## Building GHC from source

+In order to build an aarch64 cross compiler I had to build from the wip/llvm-3.6 branch of GHC.
+Erik de Castro Lopo told me about a command I needed to run after having download the source.

+    git submodule update --init --recursive --rebase

+I now wanted to break down exactly what that does.
+Here are the relevant parts of the man page.

+    update
+        Update the registered submodules, i.e. clone missing submodules and checkout the commit specified in the index of the containing repository.
+        This will make the submodules HEAD be detached unless --rebase or --merge is specified or the key submodule.$name.update is set to rebase, merge or none.  none can be overridden by specifying --checkout.
+Setting the key submodule.$name.update to !command will cause command to be run.  command can be any arbitrary shell command that takes a single argument, namely the sha1 to update to.

+        If the submodule is not yet initialized, and you just want to use the setting as stored in .gitmodules, you can automatically initialize the submodule with the --init option.

+        If --recursive is specified, this command will recurse into the registered submodules, and update any nested submodules within.

+        If --force is specified, the submodule will be checked out (using git checkout --force if appropriate), even if the commit specified in the index of the containing repository already matches the commit checked out in the submodule.

+    --recursive
+        This option is only valid for foreach, update and status commands.
+        Traverse submodules recursively.
+The operation is performed not only in the submodules of the current repo, but also in any nested submodules inside those submodules (and so on).

+    --rebase
+        This option is only valid for the update command.
+Rebase the current branch onto the commit recorded in the superproject.
+If this option is given, the submodule's HEAD will not be detached.
+If a merge failure prevents this process, you will have to resolve these failures with git- rebase(1).
+If the key submodule.$name.update is set to rebase, this option is implicit.

+    --init
+        This option is only valid for the update command.
+Initialize all submodules for which "git submodule init" has not been called so far before updating.

+The bit I'm confused about it `--rebase`.
+Is it a good idea?

+After a discussion with Erik, I've decided it's probably *not* what I want.

+## Configure command for GHC 7.11 on wip/llvm-3.6 branch

+    ./configure --target=aarch64-apple-darwin14 \
+      --with-ghc=$HOME/ghc-ios/host-sysroot/bin/ghc \
+      --enable-bootstrap-with-devel-snapshot \
+      --with-gcc=aarch64-apple-darwin14-clang \
+      --enable-unregisterised \
+      --with-ld=aarch64-apple-darwin14-ld \
+      --with-llc=/usr/local/clang+llvm-3.6.0-rc2-x86_64-apple-darwin/bin/llc \
+      --with-opt=/usr/local/clang+llvm-3.6.0-rc2-x86_64-apple-darwin/bin/opt \
+      --prefix=$HOME/ghc-ios/aarch64-sysroot

+Notice the use of a host compiler `$HOME/ghc-ios/host-sysroot/bin/ghc`.
+You need to build this first and then use it.
+I had problems building, that I cannot recall,  otherwise.
+This is known as a "stage 0" compiler.

+The `aarch64-apple-darwin14-clang` script is:

+    #!/bin/sh
+    TARGET_PLATFORM=`xcrun --show-sdk-path --sdk iphoneos`
+    TARGET_GCC=/usr/local/clang+llvm-3.6.0-rc2-x86_64-apple-darwin/bin/clang
+    TARGET_CFLAGS="-isysroot $TARGET_PLATFORM -arch arm64 -miphoneos-version-min=7.0"

+    exec $TARGET_GCC $TARGET_CFLAGS "$@"

+and the `mk/build.mk` has to be:

+    BuildFlavour  = quick-cross

 # Sat 28 Feb 2015

 Game play idea.
 Perhaps the area of effect of an antibiotic should not the complete screen.